Mimblewimble: The Tech to Boost Crypto Privacy

 A revolutionary technology Mimblewimble has broken into the crypto market as an attempt to bring a higher degree of privacy.
 To be precise, this is a tech that prevents blockchains from disclosing personal information.
-It is called after a Harry Potter spell which he used to stop people from telling out the secrets.
+It got its name after a Harry Potter spell which he used to stop people from telling out the secrets.

 A newly-introduced technology, first of all, aims to reduce the size of blockchains.
 To do this, Mimblewimble combines all transactions in a block in a single transaction.
 So, there’s no possibility to gain an insight into a single transaction.
 As a result, nodes can verify transactions without disclosing any personal data.

-The Mimblewimble protocol hides the original IP addresses from transactions to be transferred on a network.
+Mimblewimble protocol hides original IP addresses from transactions in order to travel over the network.
 During so-called “cut-through” process, the protocol aggregates intermediary transactions with each other.
-As a result, a greater privacy is gained because it is difficult to track a transaction blended with many.
+As a result, it gains greater privacy because it is difficult to track a transaction which blends with many.